Santhosh Jogi: Personal life

-Jogi was born in Eravimangalam, the son of Purathu Sethumadhavan and Komattil Malathi Amma.
+Jogi was born in Eravimangalam to Purathu Sethumadhavan and Komattil Malathi Amma.
 He completed his education from Vyasa College, Thrissur.
 He started his career as a singer at local stage programmes.
-After his debut in Two Wheeler, he worked as a professional singer in Dubai and played supporting roles, often as villains, in several Malayalam films.
-He was married to Jijy on 24 June 2001 and had two daughters, Chithralekha and Kapila.
+He married Jijy on 24 June 2001 and had two daughters, Chithralekha and Kapila.

 Death

 Santhosh Jogi was found dead in his friend's flat at Thrissur on 13 April 2010.
 His body was found hanging from a fan, and the police stated that the suicide was due to family problems.